 While it’s common for homeowners to try using a bleach solution to take care of mold, the bleach doesn’t always kill the mold or the mold spores.
 Bleach is only effective when used on a hard, non-porous surface such as a sink, a shower, or a toilet.
 But even then, it serves mostly as a temporary measure against mold for homeowners trying to take care of things themselves.

-Give the moisture experts at ’58 Foundations & Waterproofing a call at (888) 698-1958 and they’ll have a specialist provide you with a free inspection and a zero-obligation price estimate!
+Give the moisture experts at ’58 Foundations & Waterproofing a call at (888) 698-1958 and they’ll have a mold expert provide you with a free inspection and a zero-obligation price estimate!

 Sources for Links: